 What’s the environment for calling?
 Are callers stuck in a dark room at the end of the corridor?
 Sales lead generation is a tough job at the best of times and, telemarketing is probably at the top of that profession in terms of difficulty.
 So, make sure your callers are comfortable.
 They need space to spread out if they have accompanying info.
-Get them a headset and a comfy chair.
+Get them a headset and a comfy ergonomic home office chairs.
 Make sure they have a wide screen monitor.
 It may sound simple and what you do for everyone, but, sitting at a desk all day bashing out calls is a thankless task.
 So, be sure you provide the tools they need to do a good job.

 Along with the tools to do the job, comes motivation.
 It’s a slog at times.
 Therefore, motivation and incentivisation play a role.
 That doesn’t always mean money.
 Positive feedback is essential.
 A vote of thanks for a good appointment, or order, goes down well.
 Doughnuts for a particularly good week.
 Or, the possibility to leave an hour early for a good result day can all add to the desire to perform.
 And, of course, you can’t forget commission on achievement as long as it’s attainable.